 - How can we use it to effect change?

 The current political administration has indicated its commitment to rolling back federally-mandated Equal Rights protections, including Title IX.
 Defenders of this anti-discriminatory legislation often point to Title IX data to argue the need for federal intervention.
 Yet recent stinging critiques of the digital humanities, such as “Neoliberal Tools (and Archives): A Political History of Digital Humanities” in this summer’s LARB, argue that digital practices conceal the personal, precarious, and unpredictable nature of lived experience.
-Taking our cue from recent Patten lecturer Franco Moretti, and in particular his 2007 work on Abstract Models for Literary History, we wish put to the test the assumption that human subjectivity makes poor data for GRAPHS, MAPS and (decision) TREES.
+Taking our cue from IDAH and Patten Lecture events with recent Patten lecturer Franco Moretti, and in particular his 2007 work on Abstract Models for Literary History, we wish put to the test the assumption that human subjectivity makes poor data for GRAPHS, MAPS and (decision) TREES.
 In the process we hope to open up platforms for identifying and exploring new lines of inquiry in the arts and humanities.

 Each workshop will explore the expressive potential of a particular system of digital representation by using it to model a pre-selected Title IX-related data set.
 Participants will be offered